 Our personal Baby-exit could happen any day now.
 Hopefully, it will be easier and less frantic than the Brexit.
 It might help that there is little room to negotiate; the baby is now the only one with decision power.
 And he has a few more weeks to make his entrance into the world.
-Obviously, having …
+Obviously, having a …

 No one is forgotten